 Medical malpractice suits can be complicated cases, with a lot of legal and medical arguments involved.
-As a nurse attorney, Eileen offers a unique combination of legal and medical expertise.
+As a Nurse Attorney in Grand Rapids, Eileen offers a unique combination of legal and medical expertise.
 She can communicate with relevant medical staff and interpret your medical records to ensure your case is argued accurately, fighting for the compensation you deserve.

 At Cochran, Kroll & Associates, P.C., your consultation to discuss your case is free.
 We also operate on a contingency fee basis, which means we only get paid if we help you win your case.
 If you think you have suffered medical malpractice, why not call us today for an appointment at (866)-868-3779.

 A young couple from Monroe, Michigan, was awarded a $15.8 million verdict as the result of their baby son, Jason, being inflicted with Cerebral Palsy as the result of an error during the final stages of a labor.